-Cone and three Split-rings: The cone slides into each of the three split-rings expanding them to a size that engages the outer race of a bearing during removal or engages the face of a retainer when removing the drive system and bearing from a rear hub.
+Two Cones and three Split-rings: The cone slides into each of the three split-rings expanding them to a size that engages the outer race of a bearing during removal or engages the face of a retainer when removing the drive system and bearing from a rear hub.
+The large cone is for use with split-ring 3 removing large hub, LD and 20mm bearings.
 The three split-rings are laser-marked 1, 2 and 3 and the following instructions may use the numbers 1, 2 and 3 when referring to the individual split-rings.
 The split-rings are also assembled with color-coded o-rings for easy identification: 1 black, 2 white, 3 red.

 Four Guide Bushings: The four bushings are used to guide the T-handle shaft inside bearings and bearing bores during bearing removal and to press on bearings and bearing bores during bearing installation.
 The guide bushings are laser-marked A, B, C and D and the following instructions my use the letters A, B, C and D when referring to the individual guide bushings.